What Is the Student Away at School Discount?

 Get a Separate Policy

-Students can save money by getting their own car insurance policy.
+College students can save money by getting their own car insurance policy.
 This is especially true if they’re around 25 years old.
 If the parents have tickets and accidents on their record, a separate policy is a smart idea.
 Before taking action, you should consult an agent or your insurer to see how it would change your rates.

 Frequently Asked Questions

 Be prepared to prove your kid’s age.
-Some providers place age limits on who qualifies.
+Some insurers place age limits on who qualifies.
 The most common ages are under 22/25 years of age.
 Check your insurance carrier’s rules to see if there’s an age limit.

 Share: